dcelik/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+> A real world example of virtualization is cellphone service.
+It seems that we are connected wirelessly to every single other phone whlie instead we are connected via routing of many different cell towers and cables.
+This abstracts away the need to select a tower and the cables and instead make it seem like everybody is connected.

 2) What is the difference between a program and a process?

+> A process is what runs a program and keeps track of the instructions and memory locations.
+The program defines what is to be done instead.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+> The primary purpose of process abstraction is to make it easier for programmers to write code without having to think about how it works under the hood.
+The illusion it creates is of a single dedicated processor running our code, when in reality there are many process and interruptions that are being abstracted away.

 4) What is the kernel?

+> The kernel is the part of the operating system responsible for core operations.
+These include thread creation.

 5) What is a daemon?

+> A daemon is an OS process designed to run in the background and provide some services such as process creation or system logging.

 ## Chapter 3